alinex/node-admin/doc/roadmap.md

 ## Version 0.2

-With dialogs to define authorization rights.
+With dialogs to define authorization rights, Validation client + server